 Fall Internship: July 31

-The Keegan Theatre is currently seeking hourly Teaching Artists to join their staff of passionate Teaching Artists for in-person programming to resume this fall.
+The Keegan Theatre is currently seeking theater or education professionals to join their roster of passionate Teaching Artists for in-person programming this fall.
 Teaching Artists will work with after-school programs, in-school workshops, and day off camps, depending on availability.

 • Creates a positive, collaborative, inclusive, equitable, adaptive classroom for all students